rlbaker/fn/README.md

 ### `Each`

-Executes a provided function once for each array element.
+Executes a provided function once for each slice element.

 ```go
 input := []int{1, 2, 3, 4, 5}